kunaldangi/D-Ticket-Discord-Bot/README.md

 # D-Ticket Discord Bot

 D-Ticket is a discord bot for ticket management system using discord.py api.
-This is not final product is currently being in development stage, stay connected for new updates and changes.
+This is not final product, is currently being in development stage, stay connected for new updates and changes.
 Also please report if you see any bugs.
 ### Key Features:-
 - Ticket service can be enable or disable.
 - Embed Support